bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 -   Linux - Ubuntu -18.04.5 LTS

-The `trial_type` and `identifier` columns from the `*_events.tsv` files as well as information related to stimulus presentation might be described in this dictionary as follows.
+The `trial_type` and `identifier` columns from the `*_events.tsv` files as well as information related to stimulus presentation might be described in this json dictionary as follows.

 ```JSON